 How Neuroscience Powers Marketing

 One study looked at how three-letter company stock symbols performed within the first 6 months.
 Researchers found that easy-to-pronounce letter combinations, like KAR, did better than unpronounceable symbols like XBR.

 Fast vs. Slow Thinking

 The human brain is incredibly complicated.
 It is made up of multiple subsystems that interact to enable everything we do and think about.
 Understanding consumers’ decision-making has a direct impact on marketing products and services.
 It reveals the secrets on how we decide what to buy.

 - How Does the Brain Make 95% of Decisions? – When making most decisions, we act almost instantly and unconsciously.
 The part of the brain involved with that is called the limbic system.
 It involves several parts of the brain.
 The limbic system is essential to our survival.
+The limbic system is also referred to as the emotional brain.
 Emotions, instincts, automatic body functions and our deepest memories are handled here.
-95% of our daily decisions are made by fast thinking unconsciously, without our realizing it.
+95% of our daily decisions are made by fast thinking unconsciously, without our realizing it.When the emotional areas of the brain are damaged, patients suffer both from a lack of emotions and an inability to make decisions.
 Most impulse buying is dictated by this thinking mode.

 - What Important Clues Did fMRI Research Reveal about Decisions Involving Money – In one example of this, scientists studied brain function in a situation where subjects could decide to receive a small amount of money immediately, or possibly more money later.
 The immediate reward activated fast-thinking.
 Calculating the later rewards activated slow-thinking.
 The more complicated the calculations required, the more likely the person would decide to take the immediate reward.
 This demonstrates that fast-thinking is active when immediate action is taken and shows that people often act to choose the instant reward.
 The marketing lesson is that getting people to act quickly should use simple cues that trigger the fast-thinking process.If calculations are required, slower thinking comes into play and delays the decision.

-- What Your Customers See on Your Website Affects What They Buy – Eye-tracking technology is used to research behavior when people look at information on a computer monitor, mobile device or other display.
+- What Your Customers See Affects What They Buy – Eye-tracking technology is used to research behavior when people look at information on a computer monitor, mobile device or other display.
 It records eye movement to create an image showing where people look and how long their eyes linger on specific areas.
 Eye movements reflect unconscious brain activity.
 The distinctive patterns that were observed again and again offer crucial clues for how a website should be designed.
-Neuro web design, guided by eye-movement patterns, can immediately catch new visitors’ attention.Unless web designers know about and use this insight, they can’t take advantage of our neuroscience knowledge in marketing.
+Neuro web design, guided by eye-movement patterns, can immediately catch new visitors’ attention.Unless web designers know about and use this insight, they can’t take advantage of Neuroscience knowledge in marketing.

 - What Messages Do Consumers Respond to Most Strongly? – By creating experimental situations and conducting surveys, it’s possible to determine whether fast or slow thinking is used to make a wide range of decisions.
-How do consumers respond discount offers?
+How do consumers respond to discount offers?
 Is “$200 Off” more enticing than “20% Off?”
-How does a “Free Offer” active the pleasure center of the brain?Why do customers buy more than they need just to have the “Free Shipping?”
+How does a “Free Offer” activate the pleasure center of the brain?Why do customers buy more than they need just to get “Free Shipping?”
 How does emotion affect buying behavior?
 How does the color scheme of your website influence its lead generation?
 What cues trigger more confidence in your future customers?
 Neuroscience takes the guesswork out of what works and doesn’t for online marketing.

-Applying Neuroscience in Web Design, SEO and PPC
+Applying Neuroscience in Marketing and Advertising